 In 1977, Dr. and Mrs. Lon McAnally bought the home and restored it to its Victorian elegance.
 In 1985, Lemac and Marjorie Hopkins purchased the property as a personal home after his retirement as Vice President of Chevron Oil Company.
 Mr. Hopkins worked diligently to get Beaufort Lodge on the National Register of Historic Places.
 The house was featured in National Geographic Traveler Magazine.

 In 1993, Robert and Jacqueline Glasgow purchased the home, and over a three year period, turned it into a thriving bed and breakfast inn.
 During this time the original Carriage House was expanded into three Guest Cottages and an Innkeepers’ Quarters.
 Beaufort House Inn continued to thrive for another 14 years under the Glasgows’ ownership.

 In August 2007, Jim and Christina Muth of Ellicott City, Maryland, fulfilled a desire to relocate to Asheville by purchasing the inn and assuming the role of Owners/Innkeepers.
-Today they continue the work of restoration, maintenance, and stewardship of this beautiful historic property until December 2019 when they retired.
+They continued the work of restoration, maintenance, and stewardship of this beautiful historic property until December 2019 when they retired.